“Spirituals were the blues

 They were doing this during Jim Crow

-But had to pretend to divide the two
+But had to pretend

-Or could only be understood as dividing the two
+Or could only be understood

 In the eyes of white American Culture.